oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Two extra compartments can be provisioned based on user choice:

-- **Exainfra**: designed to hold Exadata infrastructure resources that are primarily managed by Exadata administrators.
-It is recommended for customers where Exadata infrastructure and databases are managed by different groups.
+- **Exainfra**: designed to hold Exadata Cloud Service and Exadata Cloud@Customer infrastructure, VM clusters, and the databases hosted by those VM clusters.
+It is recommended when Exadata infrastructure and databases are managed by different groups.

 - **Enclosing compartment**: designed to enclose the aforementioned compartments within a single top compartment.
 It is highly recommended as it provides a boundary for your landing zone deployment.